Skip to Main Content

 Certificate of Need

-Parker Poe attorneys have extensive experience representing clients in all stages of the Certificate of Need (CON) process in the Carolinas.
-We often become involved in the application, public hearing and public comment process of the CON review.
-Our attorneys have successfully handled CON appeals, including cases appealed through the court system.
+In states that maintain CON, we often become involved in the application, public hearing, and public comment process of the CON review.
+Our attorneys have successfully handled CON contested cases in administrative law courts and appeals to higher courts.
 We understand that obtaining a CON often is vital to our clients' development plans.

-Obtaining CON – We have represented clients that have obtained CONs for hospitals, hospital beds, ambulatory surgical facilities, nursing homes, the acquisition of medical equipment such as MRIs, rehabilitation beds, End-Stage Renal Dialysis (ESRD) facilities, diagnostic clinics, hospice agencies and home health agencies.
+We have represented clients that have obtained CONs for hospitals, hospital beds, ambulatory surgical facilities, nursing homes, cardiac catheterization labs, the acquisition of medical equipment such as MRIs, rehabilitation beds, end-stage renal disease (ESRD) facilities, diagnostic clinics, hospice agencies, and home health agencies.
 Some of these beds and services have been the result of initial favorable agency decisions or successful settlement negotiations and others have been the result of appeals of initially adverse decisions.
+We have also represented our clients in opposing the approval of a CON because of a lack of need or an adverse impact on operations.

 Related Professionals